1. Digital Health Apps/Software

 11. Do the standards of care applicable to physicians change in the context of using telemedicine?

-Since Spain does not foresee a specific regulation on tele-medicine, physicians that provide the very limited services that are allowed to be provided via telemedicine must meet, and are subject to, the general lex artis of the medical profession.
-For further detail on this topic, please see Question 5.
+Since Spain does not foresee a specific regulation on telemedicine, physicians that provide services via telemedicine must meet, and are subject to, the general lex artis of the medical profession.

-However as there are only limited services that can be provided via telemedicine, the patient should be clearly informed (notice) as to what the scope of services is/the patient could expect to be provided via telemedicine (particularly that no diagnostic can be offered).
+Spain does not have any specific regulation on telemedicine.
+However, the patient should be clearly informed as to what the scope of services is/the patient could expect to be provided via telemedicine (particularly that no diagnostic can be offered).
 Further from that, data protection notices and rights of personality notices (in case of recording conversations) have to be made.

 11.2 Does the use of telemedicine increase the risk of liability (e.g., if a physician is asked to certify someone’s fitness to engage in a particular employment and does so virtually versus an in-person consultation)?

-The use of telemedicine does not particularly increase the risk liability itself, particularly because liability is mainly related to diagnosis and diagnosis cannot be offered via telemedicine.
-Thus, liability could be raised mainly regarding second opinions (most likely) and medical checks (less likely).
-Liability in any event would be assessed on a case-by-case basis, therefore it might be very convenient for the purposes of determining and/or excluding-mitigating liability (i) to have a proper record on the content of the service provided via telemedicine; and (ii) to clearly inform on the scope of the limited services that can be provided.
+The use of telemedicine may increase the risk of liability, particularly because liability is mainly related to diagnosis and diagnosis which is, at times, trickier in the context of telemedicine.
+Liability in any event would be assessed on a case-by-case basis.
+Therefore, it might be very convenient for the purposes of determining and/or excluding-mitigating liability (i) to have a proper record on the content of the service provided via telemedicine; and (ii) to clearly inform on the scope of the limited services that can be provided.
 Disclaimers of liability could be related to the amount of information provided (and not provided) by the patient.

 12. Are there any restrictions on the type of medicine that can be prescribed through telemedicine?